-We have been going since April 2016 and here are the key people of the CLaN
+We formed in April 2016 and here are the key people of the CLaN

 Caroline - Director

 Since being taught to spin my first ball of wool by my Grandma nearly 25 years ago I have had a love of wool ever since which sits alongside the other crafts I also do such sewing, felting, basket weaving and traditional food crafts like cheese making.
 I have worked in outdoor education for the past 13 years.
 I ran a plant nursery for several years where I taught adults with disabilities horticulture before having my own children.
 When I am not involved in CLaN I am a learning support assistant and Thrive practitioner at our wonderful local secondary school.
 I love seeing people benefit from working in a natural environment and being creative.

 Tim - Director